top of page

 Theoretical and computational studies

 The experimental work is corroborated by theoretical modeling, carried out by our group members in a collaboration with expert theoreticians.
-The electronic band structure calculations of core and core/shell quantum dots and rods are calculated using an effective mass approximation method or DFT means.
+Current projects encompass DFT theoretical work on various phenomena in halide perovskite materials (in collaboration with Dr. Liang Tan, LBL, Barkeley and Prof. Leeor Kronik, Weizmann Inst.,) and on the physical phenomena in lamellar MPX3 compounds (in collaboration with Dr. Magdalena Birowska).
+Our recent DFT studies on 2D halide perovskite ((PEA)2PbI4) suggested the existence of ground-state polymorphism and indicated that small misalignments between adjacent PEA molecules can induce notable Rashba spin-splitting.
+In case of MPX3 materials, our DFT+U calculations showed that the anisotropic FePS3 favors a uniaxial zigzag order along the a-axis.
+Our previous projects involved electronic band structure calculations of core and core/shell quantum dots and rods using an effective mass approximation method or DFT means.
 We included special factors like the interface strain and its relaxation by a soft boundary, dielectric confinement, Coulomb and exchange interactions, and Auger processes (in collaboration with Prof. A. Efros, USA).
-In another case, electrical conductivity in double quantum dots dependence on inter-dot distance was calculated, showing exceptional phenomena such as induced recoil or negative resistance induced by the application of charge or voltage (in collaboration with Prof. U. Peskin, Technion, Israel).
-Our most recent study focuses on the influence of spin-orbit coupling and symmetry breaking that formed the Rashba effect, while the last induced electronic band split and the generation of polarized transitions (in collaboration with Prof. Andrew Rappe, Pennsylvania University).
-Current projects encompass DFT theoretical work on various phenomena in halide perovskite materials (in collaboration with Dr. Liang Tan, LBL, Barkeley and Prof. Leeor Kronik, Weizmann Inst.,). and on the physical phenomena in lamellar MPX3 compounds (in collaboration with and Dr. Magdalena Birowska).
+In another case, electrical conductivity in double quantum dots dependence on inter-dot distance was calculated, showing exceptional phenomena, such as induced recoil or negative resistance induced by the application of charge or voltage (in collaboration with Prof. U. Peskin, Technion, Israel).
+One of our other studies focused on the influence of spin-orbit coupling and symmetry breaking that formed the Rashba effect, while the last induced electronic band split and the generation of polarized transitions (in collaboration with Prof. Andrew Rappe, Pennsylvania University).

 (i) Exposing a strong correlation between long-range magnetic order (Ferro- or Anti-ferromagnetic) and optical properties of magnetic van der Waals materials

-(ii) Proving anisotropies and Rashba effect in perovskite materials
+(ii) Proving anisotropies and anharmonicity in perovskite materials

 Metal halide Perovskites (MHP) and hybrid organic-inorganic MHPs have captivated researchers in recent years for their physical properties such as superconductivity, ferroelectricity, piezoelectricity, ferromagnetism, and more.
 These properties rely on the electronic and spin interactions, which are still poorly understood in these materials.
-This project includes the investigation of magneto-optical properties utilizing circularly and linearly polarized photoluminescence in the presence of an external magnetic field and optically detected magnetic resonance spectroscopy.
+This project investigates the magneto-optical properties utilizing circularly and linearly polarized photoluminescence in the presence of an external magnetic field and optically detected magnetic resonance spectroscopy.
 Those methodologies should reveal information about selective electronic states with their spin orientation, exposing internal magnetism (e.g., nuclear spin effective fields), g-factor of carriers, and spin-spin interaction.
-Additionally, the Magneto-optical measurements of MAPbBr3 single crystal show
+Our Magneto-optical measurements of MAPbBr3 single crystal showed strong evidence of

 (iii) Investigating the role of surface-interface centers of the core-shell, doped and alloyed nanocrystals